 ORG 6520 Professional Ethics, Standards of Practice and Law

 This course is a study of the ethical and legal issues confronting organizational leadership.
 Topics related to discrimination and anti-harassment, personnel selection procedures, standards for psychological testing, and social media will be explored.
 Students will learn principles of ethical decision-making and corporate social responsibility as well as explore the impact that major ethical and legal dilemmas create for organizations.
 Students will master the importance of non-discrimination and anti-harassment legal principles including affirmative action, Title VII of the Civil Rights Act of 1991, as well as the Equal Employment Opportunity Act of 1972 through the study of laws and relevant court decisions.
 Students will also master the current code of ethics of the American Psychological Association and other relevant professional code of ethics.
 Students will further master essential consumer protection principles.

 This course surveys the major theoretical perspectives on life span development from conception through late adulthood.
 Developmental processes related to physical, cognitive, moral, and emotional functions are reviewed as well as societal and cultural aspects of development.

 This course explains the principles, strategies, and techniques that are essential to the instructional systems design approach.
 Students learn to assess needs, conduct audience analyses, develop instructional materials, and evaluate courses.

-This course addresses the shift from the pedagogy of instructor-led, classroom-based instruction to just-in-time, project-based, collaborative learning.
-It addresses technology integration, the acceleration of knowledge creation, the changing definition of school, and the shift in authority from the institution to the learning community.
-The course addresses the issues of accountability, equity, access, privacy, fair use, and protection of children.
+This course addresses the shift from the pedagogy of instructor-led, classroom-based instruction to just-in-time, project-based, collaborative learning and explores the use of mobile, hybrid, and online platforms as emerging forces in teaching and training.
+Students will explore integrating emerging technologies to support student learning, accessibility, social learning, the shift in authority from the institution to the learning community and the changing landscape of knowledge creation and school.